Piracy: Southeast Asia

-These slaves were taken from piracy on passing ships as well as coastal raids on settlements as far as the Malacca Strait, Java, the southern coast of China and the islands beyond the Makassar Strait.
+These enslaved people were taken from piracy on passing ships as well as coastal raids on settlements as far as the Malacca Strait, Java, the southern coast of China, and the islands beyond the Makassar Strait.
 Most of the slaves were Tagalogs, Visayans, and "Malays" (including Bugis, Mandarese, Iban, and Makassar).
-There were also occasional European and Chinese captives who were usually ransomed off through Tausug intermediaries of the Sulu Sultanate.
-Slaves were the primary indicators of wealth and status, and they were the source of labor for the farms, fisheries, and workshops of the sultanates.
-While personal slaves were rarely sold, they trafficked extensively in slaves purchased from the Iranun and Banguingui slave markets.
-By the 1850s, slaves constituted 50% or more of the population of the Sulu archipelago.
+There were also occasional European and Chinese captives, usually ransomed through Tausug intermediaries of the Sulu Sultanate.
+Enslaved people were the primary indicators of wealth and status, and they were the source of labor for the farms, fisheries, and workshops of the sultanates.
+While enslaved people were rarely sold, they were trafficked extensively in enslaved people purchased from the Iranun and Banguingui slave markets.
+By the 1850s, enslaved people constituted 50% or more of the population of the Sulu archipelago.

 The scale was so massive that the word for "pirate" in Malay became lanun, an exonym of the Iranun people.
-The economy of the Sulu sultanates was largely run by slaves and the slave trade.
-Male captives of the Iranun and the Banguingui were treated brutally, even fellow Muslim captives were not spared.
+Slaves and the slave trade largely ran the economy of the Sulu sultanates.
+Male captives of the Iranun and the Banguingui were treated brutally; even fellow Muslim captives were not spared.
 They were usually forced to serve as galley slaves on the lanong and garay warships of their captors.
 Female captives, however, were usually treated better.
 There were no recorded accounts of rapes, though some were starved for discipline.
 Within a year of capture, most of the captives of the Iranun and Banguingui would be bartered off in Jolo usually for rice, opium, bolts of cloth, iron bars, brassware, and weapons.
 The buyers were usually Tausug datu from the Sultanate of Sulu who had preferential treatment, but buyers also included European (Dutch and Portuguese) and Chinese traders as well as Visayan pirates (renegados).

 Baluarte Watchtower, La Union.
 A 400-year-old Spanish-era structure built to guard against pirates, later used in World War II as a communication tower for the USAFIP-NL airfield.

 Currimao Watchtower, Ilocos Norte.
 'Currimao' comes from the Iloco term cumaws (pirates) and the Spanish word correr (to run), reflecting the warnings given by watchmen during pirate attacks.